rogeralmeida/roger-almeida.com/backlog.md

 * Don't do a shit job
 * Hire slow, fire fast
 * The guy who didn't know where the shift key was located
+* How to work with dates in software development projects